Anes-Marzooki/Git-Good/README.md

 ```
 ## Working With A Repository

-Much of the times you'll be working with an existing repository that you need to fork and download locally on your machine.
+Much of the time you'll be working with an existing repository that you need to fork and download locally on your machine.
 ```
 git clone "link"
 ```
 This will download a "copy" form the existing repository to your machine, with all of its files, commits and branches.
-> If you wish to create your own repository, use [ git init ] to make your local directory a git repo ready to be pushed to github :sparkles:
+> If you wish to create your own repository, use `git init` to make your local directory a git repo ready to be pushed to github :sparkles:

->by default the name of the remote will be `origin` if not specified.
+> By default the name of the remote will be `origin` if not specified.

 - **Pull && Push** :point_down: :point_up:

-This part deals with synching the remote repository with you local one.
+This part deals with synching the remote repository with your local one.

-Say that you've successfuly clone a repo from github, and you've been working on it hard just to realise that the owner of the repo just made an update and/or added a new file to the repo :angry:.
+Say that you've successfully clone a repo from github, and you've been working on it hard just to realize that the owner of the repo just made an update and/or added a new file to the repo :angry:.

 Should you Fork and Clone again ?
 No !

-If you've cloned the repo onto your machine, runnig `git remote -v` will give you the name and the *link* of the original repo from where you cloned.
+If you've cloned the repo onto your machine, running `git remote -v` will give you the name and the *link* of the original repo from where you cloned.
 Nice eyh ?

 So all you need to do is to run the `pull` command.